pculture/miro-user-manual/en/playing.rst

 Interface for playing video
 ===========================

-When playing video, Miro on Linux and Windows looks like this:
+When playing video, Miro on GNU/Linux and Windows looks like this:

 ..
 SCREENSHOT
-   Screenshot of Miro playing a video on Linux with parts labeled.
+   Screenshot of Miro playing a video on GNU/Linux with parts labeled.

 .. image:: _static/playing_playing_video_linux.png